Skip to main content

 We recognise that guests may need to be temporarily absent from their host accommodation for various reasons.

-If a guest is away for more than 4 consecutive weeks in a single period, or it has been 4 consecutive weeks and they have not returned, the host will need to notify the local authority.
+If a guest is away for more than 4 consecutive weeks in a single period, or it has been 4 consecutive weeks and they have not returned, hosts will need to notify their local authority.

-Where a guest is away for less than 4 weeks, there is no requirement to notify the local authority.
-However, if this is becoming a pattern and the guest is absent on multiple occasions for fewer than 4 weeks, hosts are encouraged to discuss this with the local authority.
-The local authority is expected to ensure that the reason for frequent absence is justified, and that the host placement is being appropriately used.
+If absences are becoming a pattern and the guest is absent on multiple occasions for fewer than 4 weeks, hosts are encouraged to discuss this with the local authority.
+The local authority is expected to ensure the reason for frequent absence is justified, and that the host placement is being appropriately used.
 The local authority can use their judgment as to whether the hosting arrangement is being abused and consider if notice should be given for the placement to end.
 The local authority should attempt to work with the guest and understand the reason in the first instance and explain how further absences may affect the placement.

 If a host is notified that a guest is leaving permanently, they must notify the local authority that the hosting arrangement has ended.
 They should not wait until 4 weeks of absence has passed before notifying the local authority.

-If you have reason to believe that a host has withheld information to make thank you payment claims, the local authority has the right to make further investigations.
+If local authorities have reason to believe that a host has withheld information to make thank you payment claims, the local authority has the right to make further investigations.
 This could result in the host having to pay back money.

 Guests absent from sponsor accommodation for a continuous period exceeding 4 weeks